 We've changed the implementation for Bamboo build queues.
 For those running Bamboo at large scale, we expect you'll find there is greater stability and better performance of your build queue.
 There should be no other visible change.

-Project name is now editable
+Project names are now editable

 You can now edit the name of a Bamboo project.
 When you do, all plans in the project are correctly updated with the new name.

-Simply go to the project and choose Edit project name from the 'Actions' (...) menu:
+Simply go to the project and choose Edit project name from the Actions (...) menu: